-Architecture, engineering and construction professionals must find a way to become more environmentally responsible as the construction industry advances, in order to avoid further damage to our planet.
-Although it can be challenging for architecture, engineering and construction firms to make sustainable choices that are also cost-effective, many of these practices actually increase productivity during the construction process.
+Architecture, engineering and construction professionals must find a way to become more environmentally responsible as the construction industry advances, in order to avoid further impact to the planet.
+Although it can be challenging for this industry to make sustainable choices that are also cost-effective, many of these practices actually increase productivity during the construction process.
 As such, we should all strive towards developing and executing sustainable methods wherever possible.

 Sustainable architecture and construction in 2023 – emerging and innovative trends to watch out for

 The green building movement has been gaining traction in recent years, with sustainability becoming an increasingly important factor when it comes to new developments.
 Sustainable buildings are designed and constructed with the environment in mind, reducing energy use, conserving resources and improving overall efficiency.
 This is achieved through a combination of green technologies such as solar power, green roofs and rainwater harvesting, green materials and green construction practices.

 The green building movement is based on the principles of sustainable development, which aims to meet current needs without compromising the ability of future generations to do the same.
 This means that green buildings are designed and built with a long-term view in mind, taking into account their environmental impact over time.

 Sustainable architecture and construction are constantly evolving, and there are several emerging trends that are expected to shape the industry in the coming years.
 Some of the key emerging trends in sustainable architecture and construction for 2023 include: